YanLuong/MechaCar_Statistical_Analysis/README.md

 In your README, create a subheading, ## Linear Regression to Predict MPG, and write a short summary using a screenshot of the output from the linear regression, and address the following questions:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+***Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?***

+At α=0.05, we can see that the variables 'vehicle length' and 'ground clearance' are statistically significant because their corresponding p-values is less than 0.05.
+This means that both variables are individually useful in predicting the MPG.

-Is the slope of the linear model considered to be zero?
-Why or why not?
+***Is the slope of the linear model considered to be zero?
+Why or why not?***

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+***Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?***

 ----